valdezallanvincent/todolistwebapp/README.md

 Minimal use of library like Autofac, Automapper etc

-Admin creds:
+WebAdmin credential:
-Username: alvin
+Username: admin
-Password: admin123
+Password: admin